tscanlon/tree/README.md

 Bring it back a bit and focus on a smaller thing.
 We start introducing variables and functions.

 ## tree3.py
-Look at two options for how to draw a single branch and implement one.
+From the example function of how to draw a stump can you write a function to draw a tree branch

 ## tree4.py
 Put it in a loop and figure out how to end it.